-Funding will support summer learning programs for students entering grades 4 and 5, grades 6-8 and grades 9-12 to address learner needs at risk of not meeting state learning standards in core academic subjects based on assessments.
-During the school year, instructional coaches will provide support in strengthening best practices for learning at the elementary level and after school programs will provide additional support for students in grades 6-12.
+Funding will support summer learning programs for elementary school, grades 6-8 and grades 9-12 to address learner needs at risk of not meeting state learning standards in core academic subjects based on assessments.
+During the school year, instructional coaches will provide support in strengthening best practices for learning in all school buildings.
+After school programs will provide additional support for students in grades 6-12.